Muehlenbeckia astonii

-Muehlenbeckia astonii or shrubby tororaro is an endemic New Zealand shrub in the family Polygonaceae.
-It has distinctive small heart-shaped deciduous leaves amidst a tangle of wiry interlocking branches.
+Muehlenbeckia astonii, commonly known as the shrubby tororaro, is an endemic New Zealand shrub in the family Polygonaceae.
+It is found in both the North and the South Islands and has distinctive small heart-shaped deciduous leaves amidst a tangle of wiry interlocking branches.
 Although common in cultivation around the world, it is extremely rare and threatened in the wild.
+Its conservation status is "Nationally Endangered".